Commodities to diverge as monetary stimulus ends

 LONDON Commodities' price performances will increasingly diverge this year, with supply and demand fundamentals in each market exerting a stronger role, as economies start to recover and more than three years of monetary stimulus come to an end.

-The European Central Bank announced its latest stimulus this week, providing half a trillion euros of cheap three-year loans to 800 banks.
+The European Central Bank announced its latest stimulus last week, providing half a trillion euros (400 billion pounds) of cheap three-year loans to 800 banks.
 But the ECB also warned that no further injections were planned.

-U.S Federal Reserve Chairman Ben Bernanke in testimony to Congress this week also failed to signal any further stimulus.
+U.S Federal Reserve Chairman Ben Bernanke in testimony to Congress last week also failed to signal any further stimulus.

 "As we go into the second quarter, I think it will be more interesting.
 You will see correlations (within commodities) breaking down and differences within the base metals space; it will be more important to discriminate," said fund manager Pau Morilla-Giner at London & Capital.